 WP RSS Aggregator

-Start making money with your own aggregator site.Get the Plugin
+Start making money with your own content aggregator website.Get the Plugin

 The Full Cost Of A Content Aggregator Website